-Do junior drivers license holders need their own car insurance polices?
+Do junior driver’s license holders need their own car insurance policies?

-However, most states only grant that liberty while a young driver still is operating on a learner’s permit.
+- Junior driver’s license holders must be insured – Most states only grant the liberty not being added to parent’s policy while a young driver still is operating on a learner’s permit.
 Once the young driver earns his junior license he will almost certainly be required to be added to the policy of his parents.

-It is the responsibility of parents to seek the advice of their individual insurance companies, as well as the court system where appropriate, and then decide among themselves the best way to provide insurance for their child.
+Do you have to add a teenager to insurance?
+It is the responsibility of parents to seek the advice of their individual insurance companies, as well as the court system where appropriate, and then decide themselves the best way to provide insurance for their child.

-In either case, the child must be covered through the insurance policy of one of his parents or an approved guardian.
+Whatever they decide, the child must be covered by the insurance policy of one of his parents or an approved guardian.